-The applicant must provide copies of ALL heating bills, paid or unpaid, incurred since October 1 of the current fiscal year, for which a Miscellaneous payment will be made.
-(See fuel delivered since October 1.
+The applicant must provide copies of ALL heating bills, paid or unpaid, incurred since October 1 of the current fiscal year, for which a Miscellaneous payment will be delivered since October 1.
 The county should review the applicant's responses to determine if reimbursements may be appropriate.